visiontao/evar/predictions_attribute+relationship/readme.txt

 This folder contains both the attribute and relationship predictions.

-1. Since most of the recent methods only outputs an action label for a video sequence, for the purpose of comparison, we split a long video sequence into several clips that involve a single action only, please the annotations/video_clips.txt
+1. Since most of the recent methods only outputs an action label for a video sequence, for the purpose of comparison, we split a long video sequence into several clips that involve a single action only, please the annotations/video_clips.txt.
+Besides, for the purpose of efficient processing, some frames are removed for the original video and there is no performed actions druing those frames.

 2. The number in file ``1_30_attr.json'' and ``1_30_rel.json'' denotes the start and end frame of the video, please see the annotations/video_clips.txt